JoshyBoi222/java-frameworks/README.md

 •  The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.
 •  Display a message that indicates the success or failure of a purchase.

+File: mainscreen.html
+Line: 93
+Change: Added a "Buy Now" button

+File: BuyProductController.java
+Line: Whole file
+Change: Created a new controller to update and delete products

+File: mainscreen.html
+Line: 22-24
+Change: Updated file to display the message that shows if the purchase was successful or not

+Committed and pushed with message "Created buy now button that updates and deletes product and displays a message showing if purchase was successful or failed"

 G.  Modify the parts to track maximum and minimum inventory by doing the following: